bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/programming.md

 ## Prerequisites

-Before programming you need some equiment and to setup your system.
+Before programming you need some equipment and to setup your system.

 ### Hardware requisites